 Disconnect the line from the pump and place a bowl under it.
 Switch on the lawn mower and see if fuel comes out.

-Replace that line with a hose that will drain into a bucket, then turn the lawn mower on.
+Replace that line with a hose draining into a bucket, then turn the lawn mower on.

-If the fuel pump is good, it should yield a consistent flow of fuel.
+If the fuel pump is good, it should yield a consistent fuel flow.
 If there are delays in the gas flow, you need a new fuel pump.

 10. Clogged fuel cap